tactics-osrs/SPT-AKI-loot-npc-ESP/README.md

 #####################################################################
-This is a attempt at making a bot/loot ESP Built for a old version of EmuTarkov, using Visual Studio 2022 with C++, I took the code and made it work for SPT-Tarkov, updated the versions and files, and compiled it into a .DLL File for ease of installation.
+This is a attempt at making a bot/loot ESP Built for a old version of EmuTarkov, using Visual Studio 2022 with C#, I took the code and made it work for SPT-Tarkov, updated the versions and files, and compiled it into a .DLL File for ease of installation.
 Aimbot currently does not work couldn't figure it out.